Configuring deployments

 Which data source should I use?

 Most CI/CD tools have a GitHub integration that can report your deployment job status back to GitHub.
-If your deployment status is visible in GitHub as a check, we recommend using GitHub checks.
+If GitHub Deployments are not readily available, but your deployment status is visible in GitHub as a check, using GitHub Checks could be suitable.

 Screenshot of GitHub checks list with a successful "Deploy Production" check.